aanderse/LdapRecord.com/source/docs/tutorials/user-management.md

 If you are utilizing the included `LdapRecord\Models\ActiveDirectory\User` model, the `groups()` relationship exists for easily removing / adding groups to users.

-> To attach or detach groups on users, you must locate the first locate the group
+> To attach or detach groups on users, you must first locate the group you
-> you wish to add or detach, and ensure the `member` attribute is selected.
+> wish to add or detach, and ensure the `member` attribute is selected.

 #### Adding Groups {#adding-groups}